Note: This profile includes terminology unique to the vampire lore in my novels. I'll provide brief definitions of these terms in [brackets].

 Appearance and Presentation

 Body: Broad-shouldered and muscular from working most of his life as a carpenter and joiner.
 Ezekiel was initially employed by his father, often assigned the arduous tasks of cutting, sculpting, and carrying beams and joints.
 Ezekiel continued woodworking after his father died, and the labor kept him fit right up to his Anointment [transformation into a vampire].
-He has a decent amount of chest hair.

 Face: Square chin and a strong aquiline nose.
 He has a scar running down his right cheek, inflicted by Tobias’s claw before Ezekiel was Anointed.